Lumen Field: Facility contracts and naming rights

 In addition to its 48 concession stands, restaurants and lounges are located throughout the stadium.
 Along with typical fare, local Pacific salmon sandwiches, Dungeness crab cakes, and microbrews are served, as well as food from Chinatown–International District restaurants.
 Aramark was the initial food and beverage service provider for the stadium and exhibition center, having signed a five-year contract in 2001.
 Levy Restaurants followed with a five-year deal to provide the service for the complex in 2006, while Delaware North Sportservice took over service operations in 2013; under both contracts, First & Goal paid a management fee to the vendor while covering operational costs.
 The Seahawks subsequently created First & Goal Hospitality to provide the food and beverage service in-house in 2017, doing so until Levy regained the rights via a partnership in 2020; the service continued to operate under the former brand as part of the agreement.
+In 2023, only 17% of the stadium's employees were represented by a labor union; that figure expanded to around 80% represented across twelve unions by January 2026, with over 500 employees members of Teamsters Local 117 via a collective bargaining agreement signed with First & Goal the prior month.

 The pouring rights of non-alcoholic beverages at the stadium were initially held by The Coca-Cola Company, which had a longstanding partnership with the Seahawks prior to 1998, when the team partnered with PepsiCo.
-In May 2007, Seattle-based Jones Soda outbid Coca-Cola to sign a five-year contract for the rights, making it the only venue in the NFL that did not have a contract with either Coca-Cola or PepsiCo.
+In May 2007, Seattle-based Jones Soda outbid Coca-Cola to sign a five-year contract for the rights, making it the only venue in the NFL that did not have a contract with either Coca-Cola or PepsiCo at the time.
+(Note: Dr Pepper Snapple Group/Keurig Dr Pepper secured non-alcoholic beverage rights to Soldier Field in Chicago and Huntington Bank Stadium in Cleveland in the 2010s.)
 Jones Soda, known for unusual and holiday-themed soda flavors such as Blue Bubblegum and Turkey & Gravy, said it was working to develop football-related soda flavors, such as "grass-stain".
 Amid increasing financial turmoil for Jones Soda, the company renegotiated its contract with the Seahawks in September 2009, relinquishing the rights to provide energy drinks and water along with a luxury suite.
 Both parties ultimately announced their mutual decision to end the Jones sponsorship in June 2010, following which Coca-Cola reclaimed the vending rights with a five-year agreement.
-The Seahawks and Coca-Cola (alongside local bottler Swire Coca-Cola) followed up the deal with multi-year partnership extensions in 2018 and 2023.
+The Seahawks and Coca-Cola followed up the deal with multi-year partnership extensions in 2018 and 2023.
+(Note: Coca-Cola directly handled bottling of its beverages in Washington state until 2017, when the territory franchise was given to Swire via subsidiary Swire Coca-Cola as part of Coca-Cola's effort to refranchise its bottling operations dating back to 2014.)